Michael Egnew

-Michael Egnew (born November 1, 1989) is a former American football tight end.
-He played college football for the University of Missouri, where he was a consensus All-American tight end.
-He was drafted by the Miami Dolphins in the third round of the 2012 NFL Draft.
-He has been a member of the Detroit Lions.
+Michael Egnew (born November 1, 1989) is an American former professional football player who was a tight end for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Missouri Tigers, earning consensus All-American honors in 2010.
+He was selected by Miami in the third round of the 2012 NFL draft.

-Early years
+Early life

 Egnew was born in Lubbock, Texas.
 He attended Plainview High School, and was a standout tight end for the Plainview Bulldogs high school football team.
 He was also a member of the Bulldogs basketball and track and field teams, and placed first in the state track championships in the long jump.

 College career

 Egnew attended the University of Missouri, where he played for coach Gary Pinkel's Missouri Tigers football team from 2008 to 2011.
 He was a finalist for the John Mackey Award in 2010.
 Following his junior season in 2010, Egnew was named a first-team All-Big 12 selection and was recognized as a consensus first-team All-American.
 As a senior in 2011, he was named a first-team All-Big 12 selection for the second consecutive year.